getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

   If this is an error event, the stack trace of the main exception should be declared in the [_Exception Interface_]({%- link _documentation/development/sdk-dev/event-payloads/exception.md -%}) instead.
-  Sentry will automatically move the stacktrace of the only crashed thread, if there is a single exception.
+  Sentry will automatically move the stack trace of the only crashed thread, if there is a single exception.

 ```json